trishume/wikicrush/README.md

 ## Generating the Files

 1. Install Ruby+Bundler and optionally [Nim](http://nim-lang.org/) to make one process WAY faster.
-1. Git clone the latest wikicrush
+1. Git clone the latest Wikicrush
-1. Run `bundle install` in the wikicrush directory.
+1. Run `bundle install` in the `wikicrush` directory.
 1. Download the latest `enwiki-<some_date>-pages-articles.xml.bz2`
-1. Symlink (or move) the dump into the `data` directory of your wikicrush clone as `data/pages-articles.xml.bz2`
+1. Symlink (or move) the dump into the `data` directory of your Wikicrush clone as `data/pages-articles.xml.bz2`
-1. Run `rake data/indexbi.bin` in the wikicrush directory.
+1. Run `rake data/indexbi.bin` in the `wikicrush` directory.
 1. Wait somewhere between 12-48 hours depending on how fast your computer is.
-At times this will take up to 3GB of RAM and 8GB of hard drive space.
+At times this will take up to 3GB of RAM and 15GB of hard drive space.
 1. Tada you have the data files!

-One of these processes will talk about "Fail"s, don't worry about this, it is expected.
-There is a bug that affects %0.1 of Wikipedia articles where the link count at different stages differs by one.
-These pages simply have an extra link to themself added to compensate.

 If you want to do this in a more nuanced way there's more fine grained control.
 You can ask Rake to generate the files one at a time and delete the intermediate steps when you no longer need them to save disk space if you want.
 Refer to the Rakefile for which files depend on which others.
 If one of the steps crashes on you due to lack of disk space or memory, delete the half-finished file it was working on, resolve the issue and re-run the rake command.